Klosmi/html-basics/JS-basic.md

     <br>

 - Browseres come with Web APIs that are able to handle certain tasks in the background (like making request or `setTimeout`)
-- The JS call stack recognizes these Web API functions and passes the off to the browser to take care of
+- The JS call stack recognizes these Web API functions and passes off to the browser to take care of
 - Once the browser finishes those taks, they return and are pushed onto the stack as a callback.

 ---